-The process set out in this section applies to the provisions of this EPMP submitted for the purposes specified in sections 1.2.1, 1.2.2 and 1.2.3.
+The process set out in this section applies to the provisions of this EPMP submitted for the purposes specified in sections 1.3.1, 1.3.2 and 1.3.3.

-In the event of a sudden and unexpected material detriment to the environment occurring as a result of ODC's operations under the Indenture; ODC will as soon as reasonably practicable prepare a programme for the mitigation of such detriment.
+In the event of a sudden and unexpected material detriment to the environment occurring as a result of ODC's operations under the Indenture; ODC is required under clause 11(7) of the Indenture to, as soon as reasonably practicable, prepare a programme for the mitigation of such detriment.